 Alternatively, under the Company's By-Laws, if a shareholder does not want to submit a proposal for inclusion in our proxy statement but wants to introduce it at our 2023 Annual Meeting, or intends to nominate a person for election to the Board directly (rather than by inclusion in our proxy statement or by recommending such person as a candidate to our CG&N Committee) the shareholder's notice must be delivered to the Corporate Secretary at the address below no earlier than January 12, 2023 and no later than February 11, 2023.
-If, however, the 2023 Annual Meeting is held more than 30 days before or more than 60 days after the anniversary of the 2022 Annual Meeting, the shareholder must submit any such notice between (i) 120 calendar days prior to the 2023 Annual Meeting and (ii) the later of 90 calendar days prior to the 2022 Annual Meeting or 10 days following the date on which the date of the 2023 Annual Meeting is publicly announced.
+If, however, the 2023 Annual Meeting is held more than 30 days before or more than 60 days after the anniversary of the 2022 Annual Meeting, the shareholder must submit any such notice between (i) 120 calendar days prior to the 2023 Annual Meeting and (ii) the later of 90 calendar days prior to the 2022 Annual Meeting is publicly announced.